truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 **August 29, 2024**

-iXsystems is pleased to release TrueNAS SCALE 24.10-BETA.1!
+iXsystems is pleased to release TrueNAS 24.10-BETA.1!
 This has software component updates and new features that are in the polishing phase.

 Notable changes: